How to Disable SELinux on CentOS and Rocky Linux

 • A file is mislabeled.

-• An incompatible application attempts to access a forbidden file.
+• An incompatible application attempts to access restricted files.

 • A service is running under the incorrect security policy.